 Consequences of infection

 People with neutropenia may have diarrhea, mucositis (irritation of the lining of the mouth), problems with body organs, and fever.
-A fever requires immediate medical attention or septic shock, a potentially serious and deadly condition in which bacteria quickly spread in the blood, can occur.
+A fever requires immediate medical attention because septic shock can occur.
+This is a potentially serious and deadly condition in which bacteria quickly spread in the blood.

 How to protect yourself if you are neutropenic

-Good personal hygiene and avoiding things that promote the growth of bacteria lower the risk of infection.
+To lower your risk of infection, use good personal hygiene and avoid things that promote the growth of bacteria.
 The following suggestions are for people with neutropenia who are outside the hospital:

 Avoid people with signs of infection and avoid large crowds.
 Wear a face mask if you cannot avoid crowds.

-Avoid people who are sick with communicable (contagious) diseases, including a cold, the flu, measles, or chicken pox.
+Avoid people who are sick with contagious diseases, including a cold, the flu, measles, or chicken pox.